richorama/richorama.github.io/_posts/2021-01-28-offline-vector-tiles.md

   })
 {% endhighlight %}

-The `styles.json` file contains the styling information for the map.
-Several versions of this file can be downloaded from the map tiler website (once you have an account) but I couldn't get these to work.
+The `styles.json` file is loaded at runtime, and contains the styling information for the map.
+Several versions of these file can be downloaded from the map tiler website (once you have an account) but I couldn't get these to work.

 I figured out the files I needed from reverse engineering one of the example maps.
 I'll save you this inconvencience with this zip file, which contains the styles.json file for the 'bright'